Page last updated 23 Feb 2017.

 7.6 Members may be expelled if, in the opinion of the Committee, he or she has:

-7.6.1 Through his or her actions, or comments, brings the Society into disrepute.
+7.6.1 Through his or her actions, or comments, brought the Society into disrepute.

-7.6.2 Persistently refused or neglected to comply with a provision or provisions of these rules
+7.6.2 Persistently refused or neglected to comply with the whole or any part of this Constitution.

-7.6.3 Through his or her actions, or comments, no longer shares the objectives of the society as defined section 3 of the constitution
+7.6.3 Through his or her words or conduct, demonstrated that he or she no longer shares the Objectives as stated in clause 3 hereto.

 7.6.4 Failed to pay the annual subscription as stipulated in clause 6.4.